-Doctors, Physicians and other Medical Professionals have special needs and require legal representation from an attorney who understands the nuances of a Medical Practice.
-Whether it is the review of a medical contract or the formation of a medical corporation, Mirowski & Associates provides legal representation to all facets of the health care industry in greater San Diego region.
-In addition, Mirowski is the Attorney/Manager of the San Diego House Staff Association, the California PERB certified exclusive representative of UCSD Interns & Residents.
-Mirowski & Associates specializes in reviewing and drafting physician and medical industry contracts, employment agreements, labor matters, the formation and maintenance of professional medical corporations and other operational needs of Medical Professionals.
+Medical Professionals (including physicians, surgeons, psychiatrists, psychologists, optometrists, nurses etc.) have special needs and require legal representation from an attorney who understands the nuances and requirements of a Medical Practice.
+Whether it is the review of a medical employment contract or the formation of a medical corporation, Mirowski & Associates has the necessary experience for the legal representation of Medical Professionals.
+Attorney Mirowski was the sole Attorney/Manager of the San Diego House Staff Association, (the California exclusive representative of UCSD Residents & Fellows) and spent the last two decades assisting Medical Professionals in reviewing, understanding and negotiating their medical employment contracts, organizing their medical practices, assisting in the formation and maintenance of California professional medical corporations and other business operational needs.
 The purpose of this page is to provide references and resources helpful to medical professionals.

 Why Medical Professionals Incorporate?

 It has become traditional for medical practitioners to create “professional” (medical) corporations for a number of reasons including:

 - To deter and limit the medical practitioner’s liability for business and malpractice claims.
 We assist you to understand how to set up and manage a professional corporation.
 Note a common misconception – a corporation will not protect an individual from liability for personal wrongs / malpractice.

 - To take advantage of certain benefits which in certain cases are deductible from the corporate income.

 - To take advantage of Corporate retirement benefits which can be more liberal in certain respects than available individual plans.